intel/nauta/docs/user-guide/actions/nctl.md

 If you want to create `tar.gz` package with nctl, invoke `make nctl-build` from main directory in the repository.
 After successful build, the `tar.gz` file can be found in `applications/cli` directory.
 The Package contains the nctl binary and all dependencies, such as helm, draft and so on.
 Also, docs and examples directories will be available.
+The package contains nctl binary and all dependencies, such as helm, draft etc. In addition, docs and examples directories will be available.

 **Note:** Building Nauta CLI on Windows requires `bash` console.
 One possible solution is to install MSYS (http://www.mingw.org/wiki/msys).
 If build process is started from Windows `cmd` console, it will fail.